migaid/migaid.github.io/menu/english.md

 Since asylum-seekers no longer go through Budapest, the Tranzit Zones at Budapest trian stations no longer function!

 ### Donating canned food, clothing, household items etc.
-We collect these in the Transits and in Verseny street.
-The list of needed items changes daily, pls see our  [facebook page](https://www.facebook.com/migrationaidhungary) for details.
+We collect these at the Verseny street storage.
+The list of needed items changes daily, please see our  [facebook page](https://www.facebook.com/migrationaidhungary) for details.

 ### **Helping from abroad**<a name="donatingfromabroad"></a>